 I didn’t know at that moment that it would get better.
 I never could have guessed that teaching would become something that I love and look forward to on a daily basis.
 But the struggle I felt on that first day of the first class I taught hasn’t disappeared.
 Instead, I have cultivated that struggle.
 In so doing, I have developed a pedagogically innovative teaching style that encourages struggle on my part and on the part of my students: we struggle with ideas, we struggle with writing, we struggle with talking, we struggle with texts.
 And through this struggle, we develop into more critically minded, and critical thinking, citizens of the classroom and the world at large.

-I have had the opportunity to teach a wide range of classes, including Critical Reading and Writing, Composition I and II, World Literature, Technical Writing, and Introduction to Fiction.
+I have had the opportunity to teach a wide range of classes, including Critical Reading and Writing, Composition I and II, World Literature, Technical Writing, Introduction to Fiction, Ethnic and Cultural Theory, developmental writing, and non-native English composition.
 No matter what class I’m teaching, though, I follow Carol Dweck’s recommendation to ask my students about their “fantastic struggles.”
 I too believe, like Dweck, that learning involves struggle; but this struggle isn’t something we should be ashamed about, nor is it something we should ignore.
 Instead, I ask my students to embrace that struggle, and I embrace mine right along with them.

 Please use the drop down menu to explore my teaching philosophy, my assignments and lessons, and my evaluations.